Kinematical versus Dynamical Contractions of the de Sitter Lie algebras: Kinematical Lie algebras a la L evy-Leblond revisited

-The limit of the Lie brackets (\ref{dsboosts2}) and (\ref{dstranslations2}) as the radius $r$ and the period $\tau$ tend to infinity while $\frac{r}{\tau}$ is kept finite and the limit (\ref{dsboosts3}) and (\ref{dstranslations3}) as the radius $r$ and the speed $c$ tend to infinity while $\frac{c}{r}$ is kept finite are the same, i.e.
+The limit of the Lie brackets (\ref{dsboosts2}) and (\ref{dstranslations2}) as the radius $r$ and the period $\tau$ tend to infinity while $\frac{r}{\tau}$ and $c$ are kept finite and the limit (\ref{dsboosts3}) and (\ref{dstranslations3}) as the radius $r$ and the speed $c$ tend to infinity while $\frac{c}{r}$ and $\tau$ are kept finite are the same, i.e.